Adoption is Always an Option in Your Circumstances

-- Children born to pregnant drug addicted mothers have a much higher likelihood of serious physical, mental and emotional problems due to exposure to substance abuse during pregnancy.
+- Children born to pregnant drug-addicted mothers have a much higher likelihood of serious physical, mental and emotional problems due to exposure to substance use during pregnancy.

 - Pregnant women with addiction issues often struggle to provide appropriate care for their children due to the physical, mental, emotional and financial problems that their addiction creates.